Best Business Checking Accounts of 2020

 Novo promises “smarter business banking” with features like no account minimums and transparent pricing with no hidden fees.
 Once you sign up, you’ll be able to download a mobile app that lets you track deposits, keep tabs on your spending, and more.
 This account comes with access to a debit card you can use to make business purchases directly from your new checking account, and you’ll also receive online account management and support.

-You need at least $50 in funds to open a new business checking account with Novo, although this money is yours and remains in your account.
+You need at least $50 in funds to open a new business checking account with Novo, but there is no specific minimum balance requirement afterwards.
 Novo also offers free ACH transfers, and even domestic and foreign wire transfers, which can help you save big if you’re currently paying for each transfer made with your bank.

 Summary of benefits: